Octagon (sports agency): History

-Octagon expanded into motorsport and acquired Brands Hatch Leisure plc which owned the Brands Hatch, Oulton Park, Snetterton, and Cadwell Park motor racing circuits in November 1999.
-Within the year, Octagon acquired majority of British Motorsport Promoters Limited, TOCA Limited (the promoter of British Touring Car Championship), and agreed to lease the Silverstone Circuit and promote British Grand Prix on behalf of circuit owner British Racing Drivers' Club (BRDC) in December 2000.
-However due to financial losses affecting Interpublic, Octagon sold all of its circuits to MotorSport Vision and its share in British Motorsport Promoters Limited to a consortium of circuit owners in 2004, leaving the management of Silverstone and promotion of British Grand Prix as its remaining business activities with the legal name of subsidiary Brands Hatch Circuit Limited changed to Silverstone Motorsport Limited (SML) after the sale.
-SML did not stay for long and the company ceased its business activity in December 2004, with Formula One Management acquired the rights to promote British Grand Prix starting in 2005 and BRDC acquired the assets and liabilities of SML.
-SML later changed its legal name to Engels 1 Limited, with no activities other than resolution of remaining administrative matters.
+Octagon entered motorsports in 1999 by acquiring Brands Hatch Leisure plc and its circuits, including Brands Hatch, Oulton Park, Snetterton, and Cadwell Park.
+It later acquired stakes in British Motorsport Promoters Limited and TOCA Limited, and in 2000 agreed to lease Silverstone Circuit and promote the British Grand Prix for the British Racing Drivers' Club (BRDC).
+Financial difficulties at parent company IPG led Octagon to sell its circuits and its interest in British Motorsport Promoters Limited in 2004, retaining only Silverstone and the British Grand Prix.
+The subsidiary Brands Hatch Circuit Limited was renamed Silverstone Motorsport Limited (SML).
+SML ceased operations later that year, with Formula One Management assuming British Grand Prix promotion and BRDC taking over its assets and liabilities.
+SML was later renamed Engels 1 Limited and wound down its remaining administrative matters.